Mahendra1706/DLLM/README.md

 if you have different flow or analogy that mismatched with explained here,please open issue

-source:reserch paper for core parts,llm for analogy and explanation
+source:reserch paper for core parts,AR-LLM for analogy and explanation